Silver jewellery commissions

 - Symbolism – are there any meaningful symbols or motifs you would like included in the design?

-- Style – Do you have any images that of styles that you like?
+- Style – Do you have any images of the styles that you like?

 - Match – Are there other items of jewellery in your collection that this piece will go along side?

-- Deadline – Do you need it for a particular date?
+- Deadline – Do you need it for a particular date or specific occasion?